 Cryptocurrencies like Bitcoin, Ethereum, and Litecoin are making headlines because the value of these currencies has risen dramatically over the last year.
 These currencies rely on complicated mathematics and blockchain technology to create a system that allows users to pay, store, and get value from these currencies.

 Specifically talking about Litecoin, let's dive in and look at what it is, how it's different than other currencies, and the most important question of all: how to invest in Litecoin.
-Before you get started with Litecoin, you need a digital wallet.
-We recommend using Coinbase, which we will discuss a bit more below.

 If you're considering investing in Litecoin, realize that there are a lot of risks - but also huge potential rewards.
 We try to break it down as easily as possible, but this is a complicated subject.